• Skip to primary navigation

 • Tip!
 When using fillings packed in oil, such as pesto, pepperoncini and sun dried tomatoes, try to drain or pat off as much of the oil as possible before adding to the filling.
 Likewise, with jarred roasted red peppers, pat dry well before slicing.
 This will help keep the moisture and liquid down in the stromboli, which can leak out as it bakes.

 • Filling the stromboli: With the long side of the dough closes to you, spread the tomato paste onto the bottom half of the dough (refer to the step-by-step photos above this recipe card to see this).
 Spread the pesto onto the top half of the dough.
 Add the salami, covering the entire dough surface, overlapping slightly and making 2 layers of meat.
 Place the provolone slices over-top.
 Scatted shredded Parmesan evenly overtop.
 Lay the roasted red pepper strip along the bottom edge, about 1-inch in from the edge.
 Scatter the pepperoncini piece or sun dried tomato pieces over the top section of the dough.
-Start rolling up the stromboli, starting from the long edge closest to you, until it is completely rolled up.
+Start rolling up the stromboli, starting from the long edge closest to you, pinching the end closed as you roll, until it is completely rolled up.
 Tip!
 Sometimes "rolling" is more like fold and flop.
 It doesn't need to be tight or perfect.
 It's all good in the end.

 • Transfer the rolled stromboli to a parchment lined, rimmed baking sheet (be sure it has a rim, as oils etc may leak out during baking!).
 Brush the top of the stromboli with olive oil, then use the tip of a sharp knife to cut small slits into the top of the dough, every couple of inches right across the top of the stromboli.